goldnarms/IconWiki/Development-Environment-Setup.md

 1. Start the MongoDB shell by executing `mongo`.
 1. List databases: `show dbs`. iCon should appear in the list.

 You can also use this script to populate the production DB while the Administrator interface is not available.
-Just supply a MongoDB url of the database you wish to populate as the first parameter to the `test_seed.js` script
+Just supply a MongoDB url of the database you wish to populate as the first parameter to the `test_seed.js` script, like so: `node test_seed mongodb://user:pasword@url:port/dbname`

 ## Developing without an IDE